Efficient and Scalable Monocular Human-Object Interaction Motion Reconstruction: Pipeline

 \subsection{4D Reconstruction}

-The quality of the initial 4D HOI reconstruction is significant for further annotation, which is highly dependent on the complexity of HOI motion and the quality of the input video.
-The main challenges are threefold: 1) In many cases, objects are heavily occluded, making reconstruction difficult.
-2) In full-body interactions, accurately estimating the pose of each joint is challenging.
-3) It is difficult to estimate the spatial relationship between the human and the object, as well as the size of the object.

-To this end, we propose a complete 4D reconstruction pipeline shown in Fig.~\ref{fig:4dreconstruction}.
-Our proposed pipeline consists of the following stages:
+To annotate in-the-wild HOI data, we need to leverage state-of-the-art 3D reconstruction tools for initialization.
+High-quality 3D initialization ensures both annotation efficiency and data quality.
+To this end, we propose a robust 4D reconstruction pipeline shown in Fig.~\ref{fig:auto-recon}.
+Our proposed pipeline consists of three stages:

-1) Tracking both human and object masks using SAM2~\cite{sam2}.
-For TikTok data, we also need to detect shot transitions and select the first frame containing human–object interaction as the starting point for subsequent reconstruction.

-2) Next, we use image inpainting method~\cite{pix2gestalt} to complete the occluded object regions.
-Then we use TRELLIS~\cite{trellis} for obejct reconstruction.

-3) For human motion reconstruction, we employ GVHMR~\cite{gvhmr} for the full-body SMPL-X pose and HAMER~\cite{hamer} for fine-grained hand motion.
-The fused poses can ensure the plausibility of motion in most data.
+1) We preprocess data by detecting video shot transitions, removing non-interactive frames, and tracking masks for humans and objects.

+2) We utilize SAM 3D Objects~\cite{sam3dobjects} and GVHMR~\cite{gvhmr} to reconstruct objects and human motions, respectively.
+Furthermore, we independently reconstruct and integrate the hands to ensure consistency with the overall body pose.

-4) Initializing and aligning the HOI poses through a depth-aware projection approach.
-Specifically, we estimate the depth of humans and objects based on DepthAnythingv2~\cite{depth_anything_v2} and use the depth point cloud for the spatial alignment and object scale estimation by projecting the human mesh and object mesh together to fit the point cloud.
+3) We initialize and align the HOI poses through a depth-aware projection approach.
+Specifically, we estimate the depth of humans and objects based on DepthAnythingV2~\cite{depth_anything_v2} and use the depth point cloud for the spatial alignment and object scale estimation by projecting the human mesh and object mesh together to fit the point cloud.